ryanatkn/cosmicplayground/README.md

 and [docs/contributors.md](docs/contributors.md)
 for the list of people helping it all go.

-> :rainbow: did you know? `emoji` can be punctuation :snail: neat huh
+> :rainbow::sparkles: did you know? `emoji` can be punctuation :snail: neat huh

 ## license